When should contact tracing be discussed?

 - The nature of the condition.
 For easily treatable infectious conditions such as chlamydia or gonorrhoea, contact tracing is usually initiated during the same visit in which the index patient is given the diagnosis and treatment.
 This is important in limiting further transmission or re-infection of the index patient.

 - Public health factors.
-If it is suspected that a contact is placing others at immediate risk of infection (for example HIV or syphilis in pregnancy), contact tracing should proceed immediately.
-Consider phoning a sexual health/ public health service in your area.
-The public health considerations for individual conditions are described in Conditions.
+If it is suspected that a contact is placing others at immediate risk of infection ( e.g. HIV or syphilis in pregnancy), contact tracing should proceed immediately.
+Consider contacting a sexual health or public health service in your area if you require assistance completing any stage of the contact tracing and notification process The public health considerations for individual conditions are described in the Conditions section.